 An Advanced Placement tutoring and mentoring initiative

-Summary: CollegeFirst provides a three-week, Summer Advanced Placement Institute for high-school students in Tuscaloosa and Birmingham, hosted on campus at The University of Alabama and UAB.
-Using research-based approaches and models of effective practice, CollegeFirst ensures that students enrolled in AP Biology, AP Chemistry, AP Calculus, AP Computer Science Principles, and AP English Language have access to high-quality learning opportunities during the summer.
+Summary: CollegeFirst provides a three-week, Summer Advanced Placement Institute for high-school students in the Tuscaloosa area, hosted on campus at The University of Alabama.
+Using research-based approaches and models of effective practice, CollegeFirst ensures that students enrolled in AP Biology, AP Calculus, AP Chemistry, AP Computer Science Principles, and AP English Language have access to high-quality learning opportunities during the summer.
 CollegeFirst provides three weeks of high-quality academic programming, including instruction from experienced AP teachers and skilled college student mentors, to help prepare young people to excel in AP courses.
 Optional afternoon activities include financial aid and scholarship workshops, a UA campus tour, and presentations from the Honors College and other campus programs or organizations.

-Accomplishments: During the seventh annual Summer Advanced Placement Institute (held in June 2016), 37 trained college students provided academic instruction in chemistry, biology, pre-calculus, computer science, and English to 127 high school students from Birmingham and Tuscaloosa.
+Accomplishments: During the eighth annual Summer Advanced Placement Institute (held in June 2017), 51 trained college students provided academic instruction in chemistry, biology, pre-calculus, computer science, and English to 162 high school students from Birmingham and Tuscaloosa.

 Why AP?
 U.S. education levels continue to fall in international rankings, leading to an erosion of American competitiveness in the global economy.
 And our home state of Alabama consistently ranks below the national average in math and science achievement.
 All young people—especially those from low-income communities—experience learning losses when they do not engage in educational activities during the summer.
 This low-income “summer slide” contributes to a widening of the achievement gap over time.